bazelbuild/rules_pkg/examples/rich_structure/README.md

 var/tmp/foo/queue
 ```

-For Macos, it would be mostly the same, but files under `usr/share/foo` would
+For macOS, it would be mostly the same, but files under `usr/share/foo` would
 move to `Library/Foo`.

 To emulate reality better, the source tree is organized in a way that is